-In case of an employee's extended illness or injury, you may be eligible for continued income on a short-term basis.
+In case of an employee's extended illness or injury, you may be eligible for continued income on a short-term basis if you elected to enroll in the Voluntary Short Term Disability plan through CIGNA.

-The University's Short Term Disability Insurance Plan (STD) provides a percentage of your income for you when you are on an approved Medical Leave of Absence due to an illness or injury.
+The Hospital's Short Term Disability Insurance Plan (STD) provides a percentage of your income for you when you are on an approved Medical Leave of Absence due to an illness or injury.